Financial Assistance While Waiting on Disability

 How Do You Survive While Waiting for Disability Approval?

 There are a few sources of assistance that can help while you wait for Social Security to approve your disability benefits.
-But the programs vary by state and are usually based on need (meaning your other income or assets can affect your ability to get financial help).
+The programs vary by state and are usually based on need (meaning your other income or assets can affect your ability to get financial help).

-There's no cash assistance program specifically designed to help while you're waiting for Social Security to approve your disability benefits.
-So, you'll have to piece together the assistance you need.
+Otherwise, there's no other cash assistance program specifically designed to help while you're waiting for Social Security to approve your disability benefits.
+Most disability applicants have to piece together the assistance they need.
 Here are some resources that might help you with income and other assistance while you're waiting for disability.

 Start With Your Department of Social Services